A remark on certain restricted plane partitions and crystal melting model: Preliminaries

 where $\kappa_\mu=\sum_{i=1}^{l(\mu)} \mu_i(\mu_i -2i +1)$, and $q^{\mu+\rho}$ is the sequence

-The toric diagram of a general smooth toric Calabi-Yau threefold is always a trivalent planar graph.
+The toric diagram of a general smooth toric Calabi--Yau threefold is always a trivalent planar graph.
 Each vertex of this diagram corresponds to a $\mathbb{C}^3$ piece.
-Then the gluing rules say that the open Gromov-Witten invariants of this Calabi-Yau threefold can be obtained by gluing all these $\mathbb{C}^3$ pieces.
-In this paper, we focus on the double$-\mathbb{P}^1$ model (see Subsection 5.2 in \cite{HSS}, see also \cite{IK06,S06}).
-The toric diagram of the double$-\mathbb{P}^1$ is the Figure \ref{eqn:toric of dP}.
+Then the gluing rules say that the open Gromov--Witten invariants of this Calabi--Yau threefold can be obtained by gluing all these $\mathbb{C}^3$ pieces.
+In this paper, we focus on the double-$\mathbb{P}^1$ model (see Subsection 5.2 in \cite{HSS}, see also \cite{IK06,S06}).
+The toric diagram of the double-$\mathbb{P}^1$ is Figure \ref{eqn:toric of dP}.

-In this paper, we only consider the double$-\mathbb{P}^1$ model with one nontrivial open sector.
-Thus, the open string amplitude of this double$-\mathbb{P}^1$ model with only one nontrivial representation labeled by $\mu$ can be obtained by the gluing rule (see \cite{AKMV,LLLZ}) as follows
+We consider the double-$\mathbb{P}^1$ model with one nontrivial open sector.
+Thus, the open string amplitude of this double-$\mathbb{P}^1$ model with only one nontrivial representation labeled by $\mu$ can be obtained by the gluing rule (see \cite{AKMV,LLLZ}) as follows

-A unified approach to simplify above formula can be seen in \cite{IK06}.
-They systematically studied the toric Calabi-Yau threefold whose toric diagram can be represented as dual graph of a strip and the resulting formulas make vastly simplification.
-For the open-closed string amplitude, we still need to multiply the contribution from the closed sector to above equation \eqref{eqn:open sector}.
-In this double$-\mathbb{P}^1$ case, the closed sector is given by (see, for example, equation (2.1) in \cite{S06})
+A unified approach to simplify the above formula can be seen in \cite{IK06}.
+They systematically studied the toric Calabi--Yau threefold, whose toric diagram can be represented as a dual graph of a strip, and the resulting formulas make vastly simplification.
+For the full string amplitude, one still needs to multiply the contribution from the closed sector to the above equation \eqref{eqn:open sector} (see, for example, equation (2.1) in \cite{S06}).

-{\bf Proof of the Corollary \ref{cor:dP1}:} The open-closed string amplitude of double$-\mathbb{P}^1$ model with only one nontrivial representation $\mu$ is (see \cite{IK06}, see also equation (2.6) in \cite{TN16} for this special case of double$-\mathbb{P}^1$ model)
+{\bf Proof of the Corollary \ref{cor:dP1}:} The open string amplitude of double-$\mathbb{P}^1$ model with only one nontrivial representation $\mu$ is (see \cite{IK06}, see also equation (2.6) in \cite{TN16} for this special case of double-$\mathbb{P}^1$ model)